AlexisAuriac/Web-Security-CTF/README.md

 password: ```potions```

-We can now login to the Admin Space and get the flag
+We can now login to the Admin Space and get the flag.

 flag: ```BFS{Y4Y_f0R_5qLi!}```